carbon-language/carbon-lang/lldb/docs/use/python-reference.rst

 then the callback will be called for each Module as it gets added to the Target, but the searcher will not recurse into the Compile Units in the module.

-One other slight sublety is that the depth at which you get called back is not necessarily the depth at which the the SearchFilter is specified.
+One other slight subtlety is that the depth at which you get called back is not necessarily the depth at which the SearchFilter is specified.
 For instance, if you are doing symbol searches, it is convenient to use the Module depth for the search, since symbols are stored in the module.
 But the SearchFilter might specify some subset of CompileUnits, so not all the symbols you might find in